joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 | Tomato Soup |               2 |

-What's cool about SQL is that it is incredibly flexible about the struture of queries.
+What's cool about SQL is that it is incredibly flexible about the structure of queries.
 Similar to how we can JOIN as many tables together as needed, we can also nest multiple subquieries together.